fossilsim/FossilSimShiny/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Converted the DESCRIPTION title to title case.
+* Wrote package names in single quotes in title and description.

-* Changed the urls in the documentation to canonical form.
+* added missing Rd tags and an example to `launchFossilSimShiny.Rd`

 * Note : the link `http:// your ip address :3838/FossilSimShiny/` in `vignettes/hosting.Rmd` is used for instructional purposes, it is not meant to be a valid address.
 The user is supposed to replace `your ip address` with his server's ip address.